The Song of Moses

 The Song of Moses is a poem that is recorded in Deuteronomy 32:1–43 in the Old Testament.
 Most Bible scholars believe it was written between the tenth and eighth centuries BCE.
-The Bible tells us that Moses delivered it just before his death on Mount Nebo (v.
-48).
+The Bible tells us that Moses delivered it just before his death on Mount Nebo (verse 48).

 God met with Moses and Joshua (Deuteronomy 31:16-18) who was going to lead the Israelites after Moses’ death.
 And the Lord told them that after Moses’ departure, the people of Israel would go back on the covenant that God had made with them and worship the heathen gods of the Canaanite nations.

 The song was written with a special arrangement of two parallel columns.
-And it started with an exhortation (v.
-1–3) in which heaven and earth were called to hear what Moses had to say.
+And it started with an exhortation (Deuteronomy 32: 1–3) in which heaven and earth were called to hear what Moses had to say.
 In verses 4–6, the theme is the faithfulness of God toward His unfaithful people.
 Verses 7–14 show God’s care which led Israel in safety through the wilderness and gave it a rich and good land.

 Verses 15–18 portray Israel’s unfaithfulness and idolatry.
 And their apostasy moved the Lord to warn them (verses 19–27) that He will bring national ruin and destruction.
 Verses 28–43 describe how the Lord has determined to call the Israelites through their deep distress, that they may recover spiritually and have victory over their enemies.

-Some highlights of the poem
+Some Highlights of the Song of Moses

 This is a portion that describes God’s tender love for his people: